sencha/SenchaTestDemo/README.md

 ## Ext4App
 This is a single-application project using Ext JS 4.2.5.
-It needs a copy of Ext JS 4.2.5 extracted into its 'ext' directory.
+It needs a copy of Ext JS 4.2.5 extracted into its `"ext"` directory.

 After the framework is in place, you will need to run the following command before running tests: